Living in a Time of Great Deceit:DECYP Year 7-10 Respectful Relationships and Consent by Stealth

 Teddy has no relevant tertiary educational or medical qualifications.
 Nor is she of good character to be employed to write such material for any government body.
 Teddy’s qualification is ‘lived experience’ and past advisory roles.

 As Tasmanian students are directed to explore Teddy’s website The Line, (as an activity in DECYP’s Respectful Relationships booklet) they notice there are a variety of tabs for them to go to beyond those about consent, enabling them to freely explore porn facts and even a porn quiz.
-The Line never mentions once in its website watching porn is illegal in Tasmania for those under 18.
-Instead Tasmanian teachers hand out the link to the site where year 7-10 students can explore not only the ‘facts’ and ‘how much they know about’ porn, but will also inevitably stumble across the following tabs for them to access, read and share: research for students further reading
+The Line never mentions once in its website that watching porn is illegal in Tasmania for those under 18.
+Instead Tasmanian teachers hand out the link to the site where year 7-10 students can explore not only the ‘facts’ about porn but also ‘how much they know about’ porn, but will also inevitably stumble across the following tabs for them to access, read and share: research for students further reading

 Given year 9 students are as young as 14, this material is overtly explicit and breaks down privacy and consent boundaries in the classroom.
 In Tasmania, viewing porn under the age of 18 is illegal.